wilddeer/Sniffer/README.md

 }
 ```

-It will also add browser shortcode, browser engine shortcode, OS shortcode and device feature shortcodes to `<thml>` tag’s className, so you can alter the styles accordingly (pretty much the Modernizr way):
+It will also add browser name shortcode, browser engine shortcode, OS name shortcode and device features’ shortcodes to `<thml>` tag’s className, so you can alter the styles accordingly (pretty much the Modernizr way):

 ```css
 /* contrast colors for monochrome devices */